 The Group entered into an agreement with Cayon starting January 1, 2019 to lease the land where the Group's Building 2 is located.
-The agreement calls for a fixed annual rate of \$0.01 Million for a period of five (5) years and renewable thereafter by mutual agreement of the parties subject to such new terms and conditions as they may then be mutually agreed upon.
+The agreement calls for a fixed annual rate of \$0.01 Million for a period of six (6) years and renewable thereafter by mutual agreement of the parties subject to such new terms and conditions as they may then be mutually agreed upon.
 Total rent expense charged to operations amounted to \$0.01 Million in both years.
+This was not renewed after its expiration in 2024.